✨ 10 Cards·Most Comprehensive Spread·10-Card Deep Dive

 How many cards are in the Celtic Cross?

 The Celtic Cross uses 10 cards.
-The first two form the central cross, and eight additional cards in a vertical column to the right reveal deeper layers: the self, external influences, hopes and fears,
+The first two cards form the central cross, and the remaining eight positions expand the reading through root cause, recent past, likely direction, self, environment, hopes and fears, and probable outcome.

 When should I use the Celtic Cross?